dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-7/5-preparing-for-a-successful-run.md

 ## Adding a prod target to deploy.yml

-After that, we need to update the dbt commands in the `.github/workflows/deploy.yml` file to target the new `prod` profile.
+Next, we need to update the dbt commands in the `.github/workflows/deploy.yml` file to target the new `prod` profile.
 This will ensure that dbt uses the correct connection details when the GitHub Action runs as part of our Dagster+ deployment.

-Open the file, scroll to the environment variable sections, and set an environment variable named `DBT_TARGET` to `prod`.
-This command should be on or around line 12:
+Open the file, scroll to the environment variable section, and set an environment variable named `DBT_TARGET` to `prod`.
+This should be on or around line 12:

 ```bash
 env: